reggieofarrell/wp-env-sync/README.md

 ### Usage
 1. Setup your .env.wpenvsync file (see below)
-2. Add any necessary additional rsync exclues not already in sync-prod.sh for this environment to a file named additional-rsync-excludes-staging.txt or additional-rsync-excludes-local.txt depending on the environment type
+2. Add any necessary additional rsync exclues not already in sync-prod.sh for this environment (typically files or folders for your WP project that are in version control) to a file named additional-rsync-excludes.txt or (additional-rsync-excludes-staging.txt or additional-rsync-excludes-local.txt if you need different excludes per environment) depending on the environment type
 3. Add any additional shell commands to run at the end of the script to a file name sync-prod-ext-local.sh or sync-prod-ext-staging.sh depending on the environment type
 4. Run script (bash sync-prod.sh)